microsoft/onnxruntime/docs/execution-providers/NNAPI-ExecutionProvider.md

 For some models, if NNAPI would use CPU to execute an operation, and this flag is set, the execution of the model may fall back to ORT kernels.

-This option is only available after Android API level 29, and will be ignored for Android API level 28 and lower.
+This option is only available for Android API level 29 and later, and will be ignored for Android API level 28 and lower.

 For NNAPI device assignments, see [https://developer.android.com/ndk/guides/neuralnetworks#device-assignment](https://developer.android.com/ndk/guides/neuralnetworks#device-assignment)

 For NNAPI CPU fallback, see [https://developer.android.com/ndk/guides/neuralnetworks#cpu-fallback](https://developer.android.com/ndk/guides/neuralnetworks#cpu-fallback)

+##### NNAPI_FLAG_CPU_ONLY

+Using CPU only in NNAPI EP, this may decrease the perf but will provide reference output value without precision loss, which is useful for validation.

+This option is only available for Android API level 29 and later, and will be ignored for Android API level 28 and lower.

 ## Supported ops
 Following ops are supported by the NNAPI Execution Provider,